Pheoxy/linux_install/archlinux_install_i3.md

 Check it in case of errors:

 `nano /mnt/etc/fstab`

+Install `intel-ucode` if you have a Intel CPU:

+`pacstrap -i /mnt intel-ucode`

 ### chroot to finish the install
 We need to chroot into the installed system: